joyantabasak13/heuristic-image-approximator/README.md

-# Heuristic_Image_Approximator
+# Heuristic Image Approximator
-Explore different Meta-heuristic algorithms to generate an artificial image approximate to an given photo.
+GA to generate an polygonal approximatation to any given photo.